 You may be wondering if this makes any sense at all.
 After all, wouldn’t putting money into your 401(k) mean you have less cash to make your student loan payment?

-This is because your income-based repayments are based on your adjusted gross income or AGI.
-This is the amount of income you’re taxed on after certain taxable deductions.
+This is because your income-based repayments are based on your adjusted gross income (AGI).
+This is the amount of income you’re taxed on after taxable deductions.

 When you put money into a traditional 401(k) or traditional 403(b), your adjusted gross income goes down.
-And since your income-based repayments are based on your adjusted gross income (and not your gross income), you may qualify for smaller payments on your income-based repayments.
+And since your income-based repayments are based on your adjusted gross income (and not your gross income), you may qualify for smaller payments with your income-based repayment plan.

 As an added bonus, you’re saving for retirement when you put money into these kinds of accounts.
-As a third benefit, putting money into a traditional 401(k) or traditional 401(b) means you’ll be paying less in taxes that year.
+As a third benefit, putting money into a traditional 401(k) or traditional 401(b) means you’ll be paying less in taxes that year, too.

-There is also a possible fourth benefit; you may be able to get free money from your employer when you fund your 401(k) account.
-This is due to the fact that many employers offer matching funds for workers who contribute to their retirement accounts.
+You may also be able to get free money from your employer when you fund your 401(k) account.
+This is because many employers offer matching funds for workers who contribute to their retirement accounts.